 Fortunately, with early testing and prevention, you can avoid this outcome.

-Getting a regular hearing test can help your doctor detect these issues early.
+Getting a regular hearing test can help detect these issues early.
 As with many ailments, early detection is key to either reversing injuries or preventing further damage.

 In addition to a traditional “raise your hand” hearing test, you may have an Auditory Brainstem Response (ABR) test.
 This non-invasive test that looks at how your brain responds to sounds on a brainwave chart.
-The audiologist can analyze this to evaluate your condition.
+The hearing specialist can analyze this to evaluate your condition.

 You might also have a videonystagmography (VNG) test.
-With this exam, your audiologist tracks eye movements while you watch something move around.
+This exam tracks eye movements while you watch something move around.
 At the same time, they stimulate the ear canals with air to help them detect abnormalities.

 Preventing Bone Loss & Hearing Loss

-If your audiologist identifies early signs of hearing loss, bone loss or the resulting tinnitus and imbalance, they may recommend treatments.
+If there are early signs of hearing loss, bone loss or the resulting tinnitus and imbalance, they may recommend hearing aids.
 In addition, they’ll encourage you to make some lifestyle changes to improve your health like:

 - Getting more calcium & vitamin D (from food and sun when possible)